qmk/qmk_firmware/docs/cli.md

 ## `qmk compile`

 This command allows you to compile firmware from any directory.
-You can compile JSON exports from <https://config.qmk.fm> or compile keymaps in the repo.
+You can compile JSON exports from <https://config.qmk.fm>, compile keymaps in the repo, or compile the keyboard in the current working directory.

 **Usage for Configurator Exports**: